stockc/mnug/public/meetup/next_meetup.md

 # Meetup: April 21, 2016

 On April 21, 2016 we would like to invite you to our next community meetup of the Munich Node.JS User Group.
-Please sign up on [Meetup](http://www.meetup.com/Munich-Node-js-User-Group/events/227182056/) to give us a hint how many nodehackers are coming!
+Please sign up on [TODO]() to give us a hint how many nodehackers are coming!

 **Attention!
 We meet at a new location.
 Einstein Kultur**